-Will Johnson stated the family was honored for the resolution; spoke to his father's excitement to be a part of the City; and to Mr. Johnson's endeavors in Greensboro.
+Will Johnson state the family was honored for the resolution; spoke to his father's excitement to be a part of the City; and to Mr. Johnson endeavors in Greensboro.

-Mayor Vaughan spoke to the contributions of the Elon Law School in Greensboro; to his pro-bono work; and acknowledged accomplishment of the law school under his tutelage.
+Mayor Vaughan spoke to the contributions of the Elon Law School in Greensboro; to his pro-bono work; and acknowledged accomplishments of the law school under his tutelage.